teal-finance/quid/README.md

        ./quid -conf

-2. Create the Quid database in PostgreSQL: [instructions](doc/setup_db.md)
+2. Create the `quid` database: [instructions](doc/setup_db.md)

-3. Edit the configuration file to set your database credentials:
+3. Edit the configuration file to set your PostgreSQL credentials:

         vim config.json

-4. Initialize the database and create an administrator user:
+4. Initialize the `quid` database and create the administrator user:

        ./quid -init

-    These registered administrator username and password will be required to login on the Quid Administration UI.
+    These registered administrator username and password will be required to login the Administration UI.

 ## Run the backend